 At GM, Earl and his team thought boldly about the future, projecting five to 10 years ahead with their work, brainstorming, making drawings, modeling with clay.
 Starting in the 1930s (see sidebar) they produced many “concept cars,” also known as “dream cars,” “show cars,” and “future cars” – futuristic, hand-made, one-of-a-kind automobiles built to test new ideas in styling (and occasionally, in engineering) and to generate excitement.

-Earl’s greatest concept car was a sleek number named the LeSabre (pronounced “le saber”), first seen by the public in 1951.
+Earl’s greatest creation was a sleek number named the LeSabre (pronounced “le saber”), first seen by the public in 1951.
 The vehicle was by no means the first concept car, but it generated a whole new level of interest in such vehicles – it launched a decade of dream car mania.